The word Protein stems from the Greek word ‘Protos’, which means ‘first’.

 If you feel that you are bloated, you may want to try a non-dairy based protein powder like Kachava.

 Also you’ll want to check to make sure that your meal or protein powder does not contain creatine.
-Creatine can cause you to hold water making you look and feel bloated.
+Why?
+Well, because creatine is thought to make users gain weight since it can cause you to hold water making you look and feel bloated.

 Do Protein Shakes Help You Lose Weight?